 As part of the process of appointing key management personnel, these persons may be paid a recruitment bonus in order to attract particularly high quality human resources.

-Further details are given below of the components of total remuneration for key management personnel (including the three executive directors).
+Further details are given below of the components of total remuneration for key management personnel, including the executive directors of the Company as far as applicable and as specified below.

 • Fixed remuneration